-IPART decided to allocate the funding gap in proportion to the remaining development, recommending allocating 29% of the funding gap (around \$50 million) to CP15.101
+IPART decided to recommend allocating the funding gap in proportion to the remaining development, recommending allocating 29% of the funding gap (around \$50 million) to CP15.108

-The Minister's nominee did not agree with IPART's recommendation and directed that none of the funding gap relating to previous development should be allocated to the remaining development.102
+The Minister's nominee did not agree with IPART's recommendation and directed that none of the funding gap relating to previous development should be allocated to the remaining development.109 Our Final Report also made recommendations that the practice notes be updated to provide greater clarity to both councils and IPART regarding risk management, funding gap recoupment, and apportionment of any funding gap or surplus.110 Since our Draft Report of our assessment of CP15 (2025), DPHI has updated its practice notes.

-We updated IPART's guidance to councils to clarify our view that no shortfalls from existing developments should be apportioned to future development.
+We updated IPART's guidance to councils to note that no shortfalls from existing developments should be apportioned to future development.
 Our Technical Paper, Modelling local infrastructure contributions in a present value framework, was updated in August 2024 and provides clarity for councils on this approach.